verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

         value: "true"
 ```

-Example of setting up NGINX to have a PUBLIC load balancer IP address while the Istio load balancer is assigned a PRIVATE IP address:
+Example of setting up NGINX to have a public load balancer IP address while the Istio load balancer is assigned a private IP address:

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1